johannesstroebele91/invigo-backend/README.md

-# Invigo
+# Invigo Backend

-Invigo is a cloud application for managing your inventory with ease.
+* This is the backend for invigo.
+A cloud application for managing your inventory with ease.
+* The frontend can be found here: https://github.com/johannesstroebele91/invigo-frontend

-It was developed using this guide: https://github.com/johannesstroebele91/java-spring-boot-demo.
+* It was developed using this guide: https://github.com/johannesstroebele91/java-spring-boot-demo.